creisle/creisle.print_ocr/README.md

 Project Goal: take jpg file input, extract text, output to plain text file

 Notes: currently only works for clean (no noise) straight images.
-Later versions will attempt more image cleaning in the pre-processing steps as well as a more robust scanning algorithm for isolating putative text components
+Later versions will attempt more image cleaning in the pre-processing steps as well as a more robust scanning algorithm for isolating putative text components.
+See presentation.pdf for more details and references.

 ##How it works?
 - Pre-Processing: